 When are my school bins collected?

-The latest School calendar December 2016 to November 2017 (PDF 1.1MB) shows when we will empty your bins over the coming months.
-A hard copy of the calendar has also been sent to your school by post, please email firstname.lastname@example.org.
+The latest School calendar December 2017-November 2018 (PDF 1MB) shows when we will empty your bins over the coming months.
+A hard copy of the calendar will also be sent to your school by post, please email firstname.lastname@example.org.

 We will empty your blue-lidded container for recycling fortnightly and your green wheeled bins for food waste weekly.